-On Wednesday, November 8, beginning at 9 a. m., all students must report for registration at the office of the Secretary of the

-College of Agriculture, Roberts Hall.
+On Wednesday, November 9, beginning at 9 a.m., all students must report for registration at the office of the Secretary of the College of Agriculture, Roberts Hall, room 192.
 After registering here, students will go at once to the headquarters of their particular winter course or to their faculty supervisor, as assigned.
 The headquarters of the several professional winter courses are as follows:

-Course in dairy industry, Dairy Building, room 132 (first floor); course in poultry husbandry, Poultry Building, room 325 (third floor); course in fruit growing, Roberts Hall, room 202 (second floor); course in fruit growing, Roberts Hall, room 202 (second floor); course in flower growing, Roberts Hall, room 212 (second floor); course in vegetable gardening, Poultry Building, room 253 (second floor); course in game farming, Poultry Building, 325 (third floor).
+Course in dairy industry, Dairy Building, room 132 (first floor); course in poultry husbandry, Poultry Building, room 325 (third floor); course in fruit growing, Roberts Hall room 202 (second floor); course in flower growing, Roberts Hall, room 212 (second floor); course in vegetable gardening, Foultry Building, rocm 253 (second floor); course in game farming, Poultry Building 325 (third floor).
 Students in the course in agriculture will be assigned to their faculty supervisors at the time of their registration.